Congratulations! You've been hitting your daily sign-up goals.

 There's no one-size-fits-all process.
 Specifics vary based on product complexity, industry, resource availability, and customer pain points.

-But, some universal onboarding best practices can improve customer outcomes.
+But, some universal customer onboarding best practices can improve customer experiences.
 Here are four of the most proven ones:

 1. Focus on the key, easy-to-champion features first.